Skip navigation

 Course summary

-• This programme will allow you to work alongside academics who are experts in their fields.
-You may have the opportunity to get involved in world-class research taking place in the department, specifically in your MSc research dissertation.
-Faculty members sometimes run their own research labs, which may give you the opportunity to develop your understanding of a broader range of psychological issues alongside your formal education.
+• You'll get to work alongside academics who are experts in their fields.
+You may also have the opportunity to get involved in world-class research taking place in the department, specifically in your MSc research dissertation.
+Faculty members sometimes run their own research labs, which could give you the opportunity to develop your understanding of a broader range of psychological issues alongside your formal education.

 Accreditation This masters is fully accredited by the British Psychological Society (BPS).
 Upon passing the MSc, you'll be eligible to apply for Graduate Basis for Chartership (GBC) through the BPS.
 This is a necessary requirement to apply for any professional training programmes in the field of psychology in the UK.
 These include: Clinical Psychology Educational Psychology Counselling Psychology Forensic Psychology Organisational Psychology Please note that a programme that makes you eligible for GBC is simply the entry requirement for professional training and in itself does not allow you to call yourself a psychologist.
 Please see the BPS website for further information.